MMLabCodes/polymersimulator/README.md

    ModuleNotFoundError: No module named 'simtk'
    >>>
    ```
    In this case return to step 3 and try to install openmm again.
-An update to the openmm package may also be the issue and it can be updated with the following line:
+An update to the openmm package may also be the issue; it can be updated with the following line:
    ```
    conda update -c conda-forge openmm
    ```
-   Now try an import openmm to the python interpreter again - it should work!
+   Now, try an import openmm to the python interpreter again - it should work!

 5. Cloning the repository

 5.1 Normal git clone method

-   At the top of the github page there will a blue button labelled '<> code'.
+   At the top of the GitHub page there will a blue button labelled '<> code'.
 Click here and select 'HTTPS' and copy the link.
-No return to ubuntu and enter:
+No return to Ubuntu and enter:

    ```
    git clone copied_link
    ```
-   This will clone the repository into ubuntu and you will be able to access all the required files.
+   This will clone the repository into Ubuntu and you will be able to access all the required files.
-   Don't forget you can naviagate through the file explorer to view these files (see section 4 for where linux files are located).
+   Don't forget you can navigate through the file explorer to view these files (see section 4 for where linux files are located).

-   If this method doesn't work, see the alternative method below.
+   If this method does not work, see the alternative method below.

 5.2 Alternative git clone method

-   To download these python scripts and jupyter notebooks it is necessary to clone the BCSW repository. **You will need a github account**.
+   To download these Python scripts and Jupyter notebooks it is necessary to clone the BCSW repository. **You will need a GitHub account**.
-   This will give you access to all of the files in your own computer.
-The commands below should be executed in command line (linux/macos) or
+   This will give you access to all the files in your own computer.
+The commands below should be executed in a terminal,
-   ubuntu if you are using windows - this will create a new directory in you home directory.
+   this will create a new directory in you home directory.

-   First you will need to obtain a personal access token from github, once you have logged into github, click on your profile in the top right and navigate to     (settings --> developer settings --> personal access tokens --> Tokens (classic)).
+   First you will need to obtain a personal access token from GitHub, once you have logged into GitHub,
+   click on your profile in the top right and navigate to (settings --> developer settings --> personal access tokens --> Tokens (classic)).
    Here, click on "generate new token --> generate new token (classic)" and enter a note "clone repo" and in the tick boxes, select "repo".
    Now scroll to the bottom and "generate token".
    This will give you a token you will need for the next step.
    ```
    cd